Rabbi Eliyahu Davidowitz

 Rabbi Cutler partnered with Kollel in 2012 to create Las Vegas Jewish Experience (LVJE), an organization serving college students at UNLV, CSN, Roseman University, and now UNR in Reno as well as young professionals from around the Valley.
 Raised in Los Angeles and then New York, he is a graduate of the Rabbinical Seminary of America and holds the unique distinction of being both an ordained rabbi and practicing attorney, graduating from St. John’s University School of Law.
 In 2016 LVJE blossomed into an independent organization that works closely with Kollel on many outreach initiatives.

 Rabbi Yehoshua Fromowitz served Kollel for five years as founding Co-Rosh Kollel and Director of Operations.
 In 2011, Kollel founded Ahavas Torah Center in Green Valley and rabbi Fromowitz assumed the role of the congregational rabbi.
-In 2013, Ahavas Torah Center developed into an independent entity and Rabbi Fromowitz left Kollel to focus all of his efforts on building the Green Valley/Henderson community.
+In the summer of 2020, Rabbi Fromowitz joined the faculty of Foxman Torah Institute in Cherry Hill, New Jersey.

 Kalter, of blessed memory